Correction - Annual Financial Report

 6. Annual General Meeting

-The Annual General Meeting of the Company will be held at the offices of Foresight Group LLP, The Shard, 32 London Bridge Street, SE1 9SG at 4.00 p.m. on 24 September 2024.
-Details will be published on both the Company’s and the Adviser’s website at: www.foresight.group/products/thames-ventures-vct-2-plc.
+The Annual General Meeting of the Company will be held at the offices of Foresight Group LLP, The Shard, 32 London Bridge Street, SE1 9SG at 1.00 p.m. on 4 September 2024.
+Details will be published on both the Company’s and the Adviser’s website at www.foresight.group/products/thames-ventures-vct-1-plc.

 7. Income